-New York is known for its diverse dining scene.
-We will tell you in which organic restaurants you do good things in addition to your stomach.
+New York is known for its diverse gastronomy scene.
+We'll tell you which organic restaurants are good for the environment as well as your stomach

 Culinary diversity in the Big Apple

 From family-friendly to Michelin-starred - if you are looking for the right restaurant in New York, you will be overwhelmed by the enormous number of dining options.
-But in addition to your own taste and reviews on TripAdvisor & Co., economic sustainability also plays an increasingly important role in the selection.
-New York gourmet chefs are therefore increasingly relying on regional products in luxurious organic restaurants.
+But next to your own Taste and the reviews on TripAdvisor & Co. also plays the economic Sustainability an increasingly important role in the selection. new Yorker Gourmet chefs are therefore increasingly relying on regional products in luxury Organic restaurants.

 Sustainable food: from farm-to-table to food for the good cause

 The organic restaurants in New York rely on sometimes very different concepts.
 However, the exclusive use of high-quality products from regional cultivation is especially widespread.
 The menus change with the seasons, the ingredients are always fresh and particularly strong in taste.

-In addition to supporting local farms, some New York organic restaurants have partnered with nonprofit organizations.
-If you want to have a good conscience in addition to a full stomach at dinner, it is worth taking a closer look at the menu of your New York restaurant.
+In addition to supporting local farms, some New York organic restaurants have entered into collaborations with non-profit organizations.
+If you want to have a good conscience as well as a full stomach at dinner, it is worth taking a closer look at the menu.

 Our Top 5 Gourmet Organic Restaurants in New York

 - ABC Kitchen, Union Square

 - The Farm on Adderley, Brooklyn